 - ¾ cup whole wheat flour1 (or whole grain gluten-free blend if necessary)

 - ¾ cup coconut sugar2

 - ¼ cup dark (or light) brown sugar, packed

 - 4 tablespoons unsalted butter, softened

 - Preheat oven to 350ºF and line two large baking sheets with parchment paper, or silicone mat.

-- In large bowl, using stand mixer with paddle attachment or electric hand mixer, cream together sugars with softened butter and coconut oil.
-The coconut sugar takes a little longer to cream with the oil and butter, so make sure to cream about 2 minutes, until coconut sugar crystals are less noticeable. (do NOT use melted oil and butter).
+- Mix wet ingredients: In large bowl, using stand mixer with paddle attachment or electric hand mixer, cream together sugars with softened butter and coconut oil.
+The coconut sugar takes a little longer to cream with the oil and butter, so make sure to cream about 1-2 minutes, until coconut sugar crystals are less noticeable. (do NOT use melted oil and butter).
 Next add in egg and vanilla until combined.

-- Add dry oat and flour mixture to large bowl of wet ingredients and combine until dough comes together.
+- Combine: Add dry oat and flour mixture to large bowl of wet ingredients and combine until dough comes together.
 Using large wooden spoon, add in chocolate chips.
 (Or use stand mixer paddle)

 - Bake cookies for 8-10 minutes.
 Allow cookies to cool on baking sheet for 1 minute before transferring to wire rack to cool completely.

 - Store cookies in airtight container.
 Cookies will stay fresh up to one week (if they last that long).